Amazon Boot Camp claims to be one of the best courses on learning to sell on Amazon and how to start a Fulfilled by Amazon (FBA) business.

 She covers these topics in details to help people set up their business.

-She also gives examples of bad products and good products and why they are or are not recommended.
+She also gives examples of bad products and good products to sell on Amazon and why they are or are not recommended.

 She shares tips about sourcing products online and discusses margin and ROI goals.